max-gross/max-gross.github.io/research.md

 Economics of Foster Care with Joseph J. Doyle Jr., Brian A. Jacob, and Anthony Bald.

-Revisiting the Causal Effects of Child Protection on Adult Crime with E. Jason Baron.
+Is There a Foster Care-To-Prison Pipeline?
+Evidence from Quasi-Randomly Assigned Investigators with E. Jason Baron.